Ganghwa County: History

-Ganghwa Island is rich in dolmen, and they have been designated a World Heritage Site.
+Ganghwa Island is rich in dolmen that have been designated as World Heritage Sites.
 There are about 150 dolmen on the island.
-Their distribution shows that these dolmen were closely related to fishing in the Bronze Age, although they are now separated from the sea.
+Their distribution shows they were closely related to fishing in the Bronze Age although they are now separated from the sea.
 They are located on the slopes of mountains and are thus higher in elevation than their counterparts.
-It is believed, but not proved, that the Ganghwa dolmen are the earliest Korean ones made, because the designs of the dolmen in Bugeun-ri and Gocheon-ri are resemble those in Ganghwa.
+It is believed but not proven that the Ganghwa dolmen are the earliest Korean ones made because the dolmen in Bugeun-ri and Gocheon-ri resemble those in Ganghwa.

 Dangun, the founder of Gojoseon, is said to have made an altar on top of Mani-san and offered sacrifices to his ancestors.

 In the 9th century, the Unified Silla established a garrison on the island to combat piracy.
-Their commander, Wang Geon, established his military reputation at the garrison, and later went on to found the Kingdom of Goryeo.
+Their commander, Wang Geon, established his military reputation at the garrison and later went on to found the Kingdom of Goryeo.
 In the 13th century, the court of Goryeo took refuge on the island as Mongol forces invaded in 1232.
-After Goryeo capitulated to the Mongols, the elite forces on the island rose up, beginning the Sambyeolcho Rebellion.
+After Goryeo capitulated to the Mongols, the elite forces on the island rose up and began the Sambyeolcho Rebellion.

 In the early 19th century, Catholicism was introduced into Korea despite its official proscription by the Korean court.
-The Korean court clamped down on the illicit French missionaries, massacring French Catholic missionaries and Korean converts alike leading to a punitive French expedition to Korea in 1866.
+The Korean court clamped down on the illicit French missionaries, massacring French Catholic missionaries and Korean converts alike which led to the French launching a punitive expedition to Korea in 1866.
 The encounter lasted nearly six weeks.
-In the first battle, a Korean infantry division lost heavily, and Korean General Yang Heon-su concluded that only a large cavalry division could stand up to French firepower.
-On 9 November, the French were checked when they attempted to occupy the strategically important Cheondeung (Jeongdeung–sa) Temple, on the island's south coast.
-Stiff Korean resistance, coupled by the overwhelming numerical superiority of the Korean defenders, now numbering 10,000 men, forced a French retreat with dozens of casualties but no deaths, finally resulting in the French retreating, and abandoning the island.
+In the first battle, a Korean infantry division suffered heavy losses, and Korean general Yang Heon-su concluded that only a large cavalry division could stand up to French firepower.
+On 9 November, the French forces were routed when they attempted to occupy the strategically important Cheondeung Temple on the island's south coast.
+Stiff Korean resistance coupled by the overwhelming numerical superiority of the Korean defenders, now numbering 10,000 men, forced a French retreat with dozens of casualties but no deaths, ultimately resulting in the French retreating and abandoning the island.

 In 1871, following the General Sherman Incident, the United States Navy launched an expedition against the soldiers at Ganghwa Island, resulting in the Battle of Ganghwa.

-In 1875, the Japanese ship, Unyo, made and incursion into the restricted coastal zone, under the guise of measuring the coastline.
+In 1875, the Japanese ship Unyo made an incursion into the island's restricted coastal zone under the guise of measuring the coastline.
 It fired a few shots at the fortress on the island.
 When the Unyo sent a boat to the island, the Korean garrison fired a few shots back.
-The Japanese argued that this was an aggressive act, and demanded concessions.
-Early in the following year, Japan sent a large Imperial Japanese Navy fleet to Korea, which forced the government to sign the unequal Treaty of Ganghwa.
-That agreement, concluded on Ganghwa Island, officially opened Korea to Japanese external trade for the first time during the 19th century.
+The Japanese argued that this was an aggressive act and demanded concessions.
+Early in the following year, Japan sent a large Imperial Japanese Navy fleet to Korea which forced the government to sign the unequal Treaty of Ganghwa.
+That agreement, concluded on Ganghwa Island, officially opened Korea to Japanese trade for the first time in the 19th century.

-Ganghwa was raised to the status of a county in 1906, and incorporated into the Incheon Metropolitan City in 1995.
+Ganghwa was raised to the status of county in 1906 and incorporated into the Incheon Metropolitan City in 1995.